validmind/release-notes/README.md

 # ValidMind Release Notes Generator

 This repository contains a Python script that automatically generates release notes for ValidMind's software releases.
-The script processes pull requests from multiple repositories and creates formatted release notes in Quarto Markdown format.
+The script processes pull requests from multiple repositories and creates formatted release notes in Quarto Markdown format that is rendered as a blog-style site.

 ## Overview

 The release notes generator:
-- Processes pull requests from multiple repositories (backend, frontend, agents, documentation)
+- Processes tags from multiple repositories
-- Categorizes changes based on labels (highlights, enhancements, breaking changes, deprecations, bug fixes, documentation)
+- Categorizes changes based on labels
+- Compares tags, extracts commits, and finds the right PRs
+- Extracts content from the PR body and PR summary
-- Formats and edits content for clarity and consistency
+- Formats and edits titles for content for clarity and consistency
-- Generates release notes in Quarto Markdown format
+- Outputs release notes in Quarto Markdown format
-- Maintains a release history table

-## Features
+## Editing & validation

+The script uses LLMs to edit and validate release notes content:

+- **Multi-pass editing** - Content goes through three passes:
-- Automated PR processing and categorization
+  - Group and flatten related content
-- Content validation and formatting
+  - Remove duplicates and redundant information
-- Support for multiple repositories
+  - Streamline and summarize for clarity

-- Integration with GitHub API
-- Quarto Markdown output
-- Release history tracking
+- **Content validation** - Each edit is validated for:
+  - Maintaining original meaning and technical accuracy
+  - Proper formatting and structure
+  - No addition of unsupported information
+  - Removal of internal sections and references

+- **PR section classification** - Automatically identifies and includes:
+  - User-facing changes and features
+  - Breaking changes and upgrade notes
+  - Screenshots and media
+  - Excludes internal notes and development processes

+- **Merge PR detection** - Uses LLM to identify and skip automatic merge PRs

 ## Requirements